wumbologyscholar/What-To-Eat/README.md

 I built this project alone from scratch, but would love to collaborate if someone would like :)

------How to Install and Run the Project-----
+## -----How to Install and Run the Project-----
-# todo - how to run this program on another person's machine?
 A relatively recent version of Python3 is needed to run this program (this was built using 3.10), as well as the packages "requests" and "smtplib" are also needed (in addition to the ascii art located in the ascii_art.py file).
 To send the email containing the meal recipe, the from email